Anthropology, B.A.

 Student Learning Outcomes

-• Independently investigate anthropological phenomena using various subfield specific research methods.
+- Students are able to independently investigate anthropological phenomena using subfield-specific research methods.

 Degree Maps